aleidaroque/aleidaroque/README.md

 I am a recent Computer Engineer grad from University of California Santa Cruz, class of 2024.
 This repository contains all the projects I've worked on during my time there.

+The relevant projects are found under:
+- ECE 118: Intro to Mechatronics
+- ECE167: Sensors and Sensor Technology

 ### Skills ⚙️
 - Python
 - C/C++